 The French bank’s success in Japan has been built on its ability to structure finely tailored solutions for its institutional clients, especially insurers.
 The fixed-index annuity transaction the French bank closed with its Japanese insurance client in August this year falls into that category.

-“Societe Generale has strong structuring capabilities and provide innovative ideas and solutions tailored to insurance companies,” says a product manager at a life insurance company in Tokyo.
+“Societe Generale has strong structuring capabilities and provides innovative ideas and solutions tailored to insurance companies,” says a product manager at a life insurance company in Tokyo.
 “They have a wide spectrum of solutions available in both derivatives and reinsurance formats, and are always able to provide a solution when a problem arises.”

 Like a fixed annuity, a fixed-index annuity (FIA) provides policyholders with a guaranteed minimum coupon, but offers the opportunity to benefit from the potential upside of markets through a multi-asset exposure delivered through a custom index designed by Societe Generale Corporate & Investment Banking (SG CIB).
 The product is a mainstay of the US insurance market.
 SG CIB spotted an opportunity for the product in Japan where record low interest rates have been reducing insurance companies’ appetite to launch variable annuity products over recent years.

-“We wanted to make a better fixed-coupon product and so we introduced the first fixed-coupon index annuity in Japan,” Davoust says.
+“We wanted to make a better fixed-coupon product, and so we introduced the first fixed-coupon index annuity in Japan,” Davoust says.
 “The idea was inspired by the US market where FIAs are very popular and successful and hence we brought it to the Japanese market.”

-The FIA that Societe Generale closed with its insurance client is a 10-year single premium product denominated in either Australian or US dollar, where the policyholder can choose between receiving a guaranteed yield and purchasing a customised call spread on an index comprising equities, bonds, commodities and real-estate.
-If the index is performing policyholders can therefore receive a yield of up to 10% through the multi-asset exposure.
+The FIA that Societe Generale closed with its insurance client is a 10-year single premium product denominated in either Australian or US dollar, where the policyholder can choose between receiving a guaranteed yield and purchasing a customised call spread on an index comprising equities, bonds, commodities and real estate.
+If the index is performing, policyholders can therefore receive a yield of up to 10% through the multi-asset exposure.

 SG CIB’s insurance client was particularly impressed with the bank’s idea of including a volatility control mechanism that allowed pricing to be committed based on a pre-agreed model to the insurance company.
-The volatility controlled excess return index made it possible to fix the premium of the one-year index call spreads purchased over the life of the product, thereby eliminating the need to reprice or restructure the options payoff every year.
+The volatility controlled excess return index made it possible to fix the premium of the one-year index call spreads purchased over the life of the product, thereby eliminating the need to reprice or restructure the options payout every year.

-We wanted to make a better fixed-coupon product and so we introduced the first fixed-coupon index annuity in JapanArnaud Davoust, Societe Generale
+We wanted to make a better fixed-coupon product, and so we introduced the first fixed-coupon index annuity in JapanArnaud Davoust, Societe Generale

 Another alternative to traditional variable annuities SG CIB brought to Japan is the first foreign currency variable annuity with daily ratchet, launched in November 2017.
 The daily ratcheting feature, similar to the FIA, gives investors the best of both worlds: at maturity the investor receives the maximum value reached by the underlying strategy during the daily observations, while securing protection against potential future drawdowns.